 - 1. Premiums are not remitted in a timely manner; - 2.
 A spouse remarries; - 3.
-A dependent child no longer meets the definition of a "qualified dependent" under the plan's provisions: - 4.
+A dependent child no longer meets the definition of a "qualified dependent" under the plan's provisions; - 4.
 The dependent becomes covered by another group health plan; and/or, - 5.
 The plans are no longer offered to any employees.

-Dependents of Deceased Employees with Fewer than 10 Years of Continuous Benefited ServiceIf an employee with fewer than ten (10) years of continuous benefited service dies while in active service
+Dependents of Deceased Employees with Fewer than 10 Years of Continuous Benefited Service